 A prong buckle is similar to how any normal belt works when you wear pants.
-You pull the strap of the belt through the loop and pick a hole that fits your torso.
+You pull the belt strap through the loop and pick a hole that fits your torso.
 A lever buckle uses a clamp system.

-A lever belt is slightly more secure, while a prong belt gives the option to wear the belt looser or tighter depending on the lift.
+A lever belt is slightly more secure, while a prong belt allows wearing the belt looser or tighter depending on the lift.
 I prefer the lever belt for heavy lifting, as you actually want to wear the belt pretty tight under heavy weights.

 On the other hand, a weightlifting belt will use velcro to fasten the belt, although you will see prong-style buckles on the occasional leather weightlifting belt.

 The goal of having a velcro system to close the belt is to have as little material in the front of the body as possible.